ShadowXZT/Implicit-remote-sensing-scene.github.io/docs/README.md

    [localhost:8002](http://localhost:8002)

+  Please Do Not Use the root account.
   The following accounts are avaliable now:
   ```python
   username: user1  passwd: user1
   username: user2  passwd: user2
   ```
+4. In the table page, find a starting sample and left click on it to start the annotation.
 -----------------------------------------------------------------------------------------
 ### Annotation
-1. Annotate 9 pairs of corresponding points
+1. Annotating about 9 (more than 6) pairs of corresponding points.
+2. trying to find the semantic corresponding points from the given two images.
+3. Cornner points are always the best choices.
-2. Using the following link to view and select image samples for annotation:
+4. Using the following link to view and select image samples for annotation:

    [localhost:8002/table](http://localhost:8002/table)